Gejix/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm /tmp/my_first_directory/betty - Delete the file betty rmdir /tmp/my_first_director -Delete the directory cd - Changes the working directory back to the previous one
+rm /tmp/my_first_directory/betty - Delete the file betty rmdir /tmp/my_first_director -Delete the directory cd - Changes the working directory back to the previous one ls -la . .. /boot - Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.